dekizard/ProcessManager/README.md

-# Process manager as a state machine implemented with stateless nuget package and entity framework core.
+# Process Manager as a state machine implemented with stateless nuget package and entity framework core

 Process manager maintains schema for transitions between states and implements state design pattern.